-After the event insurance, or ATE insurance, is a type of insurance policy taken out to provide cover for legal costs incurred in litigation or arbitration.
+After the event insurance, or ATE insurance, is a type of legal expenses insurance policy taken out to provide cover for legal costs incurred in litigation or arbitration.
 It is so called because the policy is purchased after a legal dispute arises.

 Although it can be used either in pursuit or defence of a claim, in practice after the event insurance is mainly used by claimants.
 It can be used for most areas of litigation, except for matrimonial or criminal law.